 For the purpose of impairment assessment for other receivables, the management makes periodic individual assessment on the recoverability of other receivables based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable and supportive forward-looking information.
-For other receivables that there are no significant increase in credit risk since initial recognition, the Group provided impairment based on 12m ECL.
-For credit-impaired other receivables which was assessed individually under ECL model, loss allowance of RMB804,000 (2021: RMB4,489,000) was recognised as at 31 December 2022.
+For other receivables with significant increase in credit risk since initial recognition, the Group provides impairment based on 12m ECL and no loss allowance was recognised.
+For credit-impaired other receivables which was assessed individually under ECL model, loss allowance of RMB624,000 (2022: RMB804,000) was recognised as at 31 December 2023.